 Our thoughts are with his family, friends and colleagues in Brazil, and all over the world.

 Please find the obituary here.

 The SWGO Collaboration is delighted to announce that the Spokesperson team is now complete!
 Petra Huentemeyer, from the Michigan Technological University, US, and Ulisses Barres de Almeida, from the Centro Brasileiro de Pesquisas Físicas, Brazil, have been appointed as Vice-Spokespersons of the collaboration.
 They will work together with the spokesperson, Jim Hinton, MPIK, Germany, over the next 1-2 years to guide the R&D phase of SWGO.

-We recently published the first version of the science case for a southern wide field-of-view gamma ray observatory on the arXiv.
-The idea is that this is a living document, if you would like to contribute to a next version or want to endorse the effort let us know.
+We recently published the first version of the science case for a southern wide field-of-view gamma-ray observatory on the arXiv.
+The idea is that this is a living document, if you would like to contribute to the next version or want to endorse the effort let us know.

 More information about the international R&D collaboration can be found here.
 If you are interested in the project and would like more information, or to get involved, please contact the Spokesperson.

 Publication related to SWGO can be found under Publications.